19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 | Nautical |             8 | ~4mph |
 | Special  |            10 | ~5mph |

-*This assumes that a hex is roughly 6 miles wide, and PCs can travel at most 12 hours per day* *If the PCs travel longer than this in a day, they become [Exhausted](../Conditions/Exhausted.md)*
+*This assumes that a hex is roughly 6 miles wide, and the PCs travel 12 hours per day*

 ## Terrain